Terms of Service

 4. There is a 1-2 hour window of arrival for the cleaners.
 Based on many factors, such as traffic, finding new homes, finding parking, bringing in equipment and navigating from one home to another, we cannot guarantee exact arrival times.
 The cleaners try their best to arrive towards the beginning of the arrival window.
 If they need an arrival adjustment, we will notify the customer.

-5. The maids we refer are hard working people.
+5. The cleaners we refer are all hard-working people.
 They count on Maggy Maid to collect payment for them.
 Cleaners make a living on your payment.
-If you are not 100% satisfied with the cleaning result, Maggy Maid will offer assistance for both you and cleaners to achieve the best possible agreement.
 Maggy Maid does not offer free cleanings.

-6. We work with the maids based on their own schedules.
-Maggy Maid cannot guarantee the same maids every time as schedules fluctuate.
+6. We work with our cleaners based on cleaners' own schedules.
+Maggy Maid cannot guarantee the same cleaners every time as schedules fluctuate.
 We will let you know in advance if anything changes with your appointment.
 We will try our best to ensure that your request will be answered in a timely manner.

 7. All bookings processed online or by email are for general cleanings only.
 This implies that your home has been cleaned within the past three months and is in reasonable condition.
 If not, we suggest you add the Deep Cleaning extra for a more detailed cleaning.
 The maids we refer will consult with you before the cleaning begins to assure that every one's expectations are set at the beginning.